 These connectors were designed all the way back in the 1940s and are still in use today.
 Once, they were the standard for connecting electronic devices.
 Today, HDMI is the new standard, but there are still plenty of devices that require RCA cables.

 Why the name RCA?
 The abbreviation RCA stands for Radio Corporation of America which was the first company to produce these cables.
 They’re also known as RCA connectors.
-RCA cables can come in a wide variety of colors, but the most common color combination is red, white, and yellow.
+RCA cables can come in a wide variety of colours, but the most common colour combination is red, white, and yellow.

 The Colors Explained:

-Usually, attaching the cables to the ports is very easy because both the connectors and the ports on the TV are color-coded, so it’s a matter of matching the colors.
-Your TV will usually have a little diagram on the rear, next to the color-coded ports, that will help you match the connectors to their ports.
+Usually, attaching the cables to the ports is very easy because both the connectors and the ports on the TV are colour-coded, so it’s a matter of matching the colours.
+Your TV will usually have a little diagram on the rear, next to the colour-coded ports, that will help you match the connectors to their ports.

-What do the colors mean?
-Each color in the trio has a specific purpose.
-One color, usually the yellow one, is responsible for the video signals.
-It only carries analog video, no audio.
+What do the colours mean?
+Each colour in the trio has a specific purpose.
+One colour, usually the yellow one, is responsible for the video signals.
+It only carries analogue video, no audio.

 Make sure the yellow cable is plugged in properly, otherwise, the video could be black and white.
 Bear in mind, the video connector (RCA cables) was never designed for today’s high definition resolutions, so it’s maximum resolution is about 480i NTSC.
 That resolution is good enough for watching old movies from a VCR player or retro games, but not much else.

 What do Different Colors on AV Cords mean?